 - Select Teaming and failover.

-- Select a port and click Edit distributed port settings.
+- On the Ports tab, select a port and click Edit distributed port settings.

 - Select Teaming and failover.